12 year old daughter won't go to bed at night, get up in the morning, always late for school

 5. Take the computer and TV out of her room, if they're there.
 I know plenty of kids who are chatting with friends online or watching TV once parents go to sleep.

-8. Make sure she has no coffee in her diet.
+8. Make sure she has no caffeine in her diet.

-9. Your daughter loves school and is at the top of her class.
+9. Get her on your side.
+Your daughter loves school and is at the top of her class.
 Congratulations!
 What a blessing!
 Use that to your advantage by explaining to her that studies show kids lose an IQ point for every hour of sleep they get less than 9 and a half hours.
 (Just for that day.)
 Their test results clearly show how much sleep they've had.
 Wouldn't she like 100% perfect scores on every single test, quiz and paper?

 So that's my specific advice, but the most important thing I can say is that you are at a crossroads with your daughter.
 If you want to drive her away from you, into the arms of some teenage boy and possibly drug use, keep on resenting her.
 However, if you want to use this situation to repair your broken relationship with your daughter and become close for the rest of your lives, here's your opportunity.